isi-vista/textDetectionWithScriptID/README.md

                          'resize'   -> resize factor for text detection analysis 'md5'      -> image md5 tag
-                         'Pr(XXX)'  -> script ID probability of a known scriptID class XXX 'bboes'    -> list of bounding box dictionaries, where each element is a dict of 'cntx'     -> bbox's x coordinates
+                         'Pr(XXX)'  -> script ID probability of a known scriptID class XXX 'bboxes'    -> list of bounding box dictionaries, where each element is a dict of 'cntx'     -> bbox's x coordinates
                                'cnty'     -> bbox's y coordinates
                                'proba'    -> text probility of this region